rolker/unh_marine_autonomy/README.md

 The [UDP Bridge](../../../udp_bridge) sends select ROS topics between ROS cores.
 It allows control and monitoring over wireless unreliable networks.

-### Mission Manager - mission_manager
+### Mission Manager - mission_manager and project11_navigation

-The [Mission Manager](../../../mission_manager) receives missions from CAMP and executes them.
-It also handles requests such as hover.
+The [Mission Manager](../../../mission_manager) receives missions from CAMP and sends them to the [Project11 Navigator]../../../project11_navigation as a list of tasks to  execute.

 ### Helm Manager - helm_manager